 She vigorously agreed to all the terms.
 We ran out and got her costume, grabbed the flashlight, and began what became our annual neighborhood candy gathering.

-This was also one of many discussions like this between my husband and I. Navigating children from birth to independence brings an abundance of influences that parents have to sort through.
+This was also one of many discussions like this between my husband and me Navigating children from birth to independence brings an abundance of influences that parents have to sort through.
 But for this holiday create your own parent’s guide to Halloween.